redhousestudio/redhousestudio.github.io/_projects/project0202-Whale.md

   - img: project0202-image03-thumb.png
 ---

+When we we're young!
 Ambient track written with DJ Tommy.
 Flute by Avi Adir.

 Released (vinyl) by "All is one", oktober 2005, released (CD) by "Kokopelli", oktober 2007.